redhat-developer/gitops-operator/docs/OpenShift GitOps CLI User Guide.md

           --dest-server  https://kubernetes.default.svc \
           --dest-namespace spring-petclinic \
           --directory-recurse \
-          --sync-policy manual \
+          --sync-policy none \
-          --self-heal \
           --sync-option Prune=true \
-          --sync-option CreateNamespace=true \
+          --sync-option CreateNamespace=true
-          --annotations "argocd.argoproj.io/managed-by=openshift-gitops"
       ```
-  6. List the application to confirm that the application is created successfully and repeat the command till the application reaches the state `Synced` and `Healthy`
+  7. List the application to confirm that the application is created successfully.
+The application will stay in the state `OutOfSync` since the sync policy is set to `none` and the health of the application is `Healthy`.
       ```
       # argocd app list --core
       ```